 3. Use a Secure Messaging Platform

 By default, most Android phones offer only a basic messaging app.
 If the manufacturer doesn’t have their own, like Samsung, they will usually default to Android Messages.
-You should look to replace this with an option that provides a secure end to end encryption.
+You should look to replace this with an option that provides secure end-to-end encryption.
 WhatsApp is probably the most commonly used messaging app with E2E encryption.
-However, it is owned by Facebook, who have an awful reputation when it comes to data security and privacy.
+However, it is owned by Facebook, which has an awful reputation when it comes to data security and privacy.

 We, therefore, recommend that you download Signal.
 The signal offers secure E2E encrypted messaging when both sender and receiver use the app.
 It can also send regular SMS to those who aren’t using Signal.
 This is better than WhatsApp, which can only communicate with other WhatsApp users.